Andy Robertson: Early life and career

 Robertson was born in Glasgow to parents Brian and Pauline.
 He has an elder brother named Stephen.
 He is of Irish descent via his Glenfarne-born grandmother.

-Brian grew up on Maryhill's Wyndford estate.
+Robertson's father Brian grew up on Maryhill's Wyndford estate.
 A tenacious amateur player nicknamed "Pop" after Pop Robson, Brian was a childhood friend of footballers Jim Duffy and Charlie Nicholas.
 However a spinal injury required Brian to wear a back brace, preventing a sporting career.
-Robertson later said of Stephen as an amateur footballer, "He didn’t move much, he was a bit of a static striker but scored a lot of goals."
+Robertson later said of Stephen as an amateur footballer, "He didn't move much, he was a bit of a static striker but scored a lot of goals."

 Robertson attended St Ninian's High School in Giffnock, East Renfrewshire, from 2006 to 2012.
 There he captained the football team.
 He was also the junior captain of his local golf club in Glasgow.

 Robertson played for Giffnock Soccer Centre, and then joined the youth set up at Celtic, the team he supported as a boy.
 Celtic Head of Youth, Chris McCart, then released him aged 15 in 2009, considering him too small.
 That was despite John Gallagher who had coached Robertson at under-14 and under-15, lobbying for Robertson.